Sheepolution/classroom/README.md

   table.insert(self.friends, friend)
 end
 ```
 You can set a default value for each parameter.
-Either you pass the value, and it's type will be used as the type for that parameter, or you pass a table with a `default` property.
+Either you pass the value and its type will be used as the type for that parameter, or you pass a table with a `default` property.

-Unlike some other programming languages, the normal parameters, nillable parameters, and parameters with default values, can be placed in any order you like.
+Unlike some other programming languages, the normal parameters, nillable parameters, and parameters with default values can be placed in any order you like.

 ```lua
 NPC = Class()